|(a) Contents of Medical Record. Regardless of the medium

 (4) A physician may destroy medical records that relate

 to any civil, criminal or administrative proceeding only if the physician

 (5) Physicians shall retain medical records for such

 longer length of time than that imposed herein when mandated by other

 (6) Physicians may transfer ownership of records to

 another licensed physician or group of physicians only if the physician

-provides notice consistent with §165.5 of this chapter (relating
+provides notice consistent with §165.5 of this title (relating

 to Transfer and Disposal of Medical Records) and the physician who